Cheap talk

 It’s also entirely in line with existing LGBT culture.
 Drag queens in particular have used sass and mockery as a shield, but no mockery is complete without self-mockery.

 Different again, Robin Hanson argues against irony for being outgroup-exclusionary.
 I don’t think blanket discouraging irony is plausible or desirable, but… there is an insight in there.
 It is important to remember that indicators of in-group membership, such as irony, are shibboleths, not indicators of any intrinsic quality.
-I like this idea as a trial balloon for some better ideas that do not conflate local culture with hostility to wider culture, or assume the plausibilty of operating without in-groups.
-I am not convinced that it shows a plausible kind of group organisation, where future human only operate in simple, maximally unambiguous declarative statements without any attempt to do team bonding by demonstrating awareness of shared context and understanding, which is essentially what irony is for.
+I like this idea as a trial balloon for some better ideas that do not conflate local culture with hostility to wider culture, or assume the plausibility of operating without in-groups.
+I am not convinced that it shows a plausible kind of group organisation, where future humans only operate in simple, maximally unambiguous declarative statements without any attempt to do team bonding by demonstrating awareness of shared context and understanding, which is essentially what irony is for.

 Martin Sustrik considers irony in a totalitarian state :

 That brings me directly to the topic of subversive jokes.
 Nobody had told you directly that they want to rebel against the communists.
 Well, few did, but those were mostly in jail.
-Everyone else had to find a more subtle way to communicating the message.
+Everyone else had to find a more subtle way to communicate the message.
 And jokes turn out to be the optimal medium for doing that.

 Yet another caveat: Not everyone who told you a “subversive” joke was planning to overthrow the regime.
-Telling the joke could mean a range of things from being violently hostile to the system to being generally in favour of the system but signaling your insider status by making it clear that you don’t buy the official propaganda.
+Telling the joke could mean a range of things from being violently hostile to the system to being generally in favour of the system but signalling your insider status by making it clear that you don’t buy the official propaganda.

 All in all, it seems that spreading of common knowledge under oppressive system is a subtle and delicate matter.
 It’s a system where everyone balances close to the line where propaganda becomes indistinguishable from irony.